Third DUI Penalties in Florida

 If the DHSMV discovers the third DUI conviction within ten (10) years of any prior DUI conviction, it will send you an order of license revocation.
 The order will list the date of offense, the date of conviction, the county, and the case number.

-Reinstatement of the Driver License after a Third DUI Conviction
+Reinstatement of the Driver’s License after a Third DUI Conviction

-Individuals convicted of a DUI may have their driver license privilege reinstated for business or employment purposes.
+Individuals convicted of a DUI may have their driver’s license privilege reinstated for business or employment purposes.

+How do you get your Florida driver’s license back after a third DUI within ten years?
 To apply for a reinstatement of hardship privileges after a third DUI within ten (10) years of a prior conviction, the court or the DHSMV will impose a ten (10) year revocation.
+After the revocation takes effect, you must wait two (2) years before you can apply for hardship driving privileges.

-To apply for a hardship driving privileges during those ten (10) years, the driver must:
+To apply for hardship driving privileges during those ten (10) years, the driver must:

 • not drive for any reason for two (2) years;